RomainH27/Juce_filter/README.md

 # Juce_filter

-A simple Filter with juce dsp module
+A simple Filter with juce dsp module, part of a bigger project